jmrr/phd_thesis/Viva/preparation.md

  density levels.

 * From Fig. 13 with the 4 categories, think why some perform good or bad.
+Some almost always show front view, others contain specular reflections, shiny surfaces, large difference between sides, etc.

-The generation of the histograms or encoding for each region can be obtained by sum pooling, in which case the encodings of the descriptors in a given region are combined additively, or max pooling, in which case each bin in the encoding is assigned a value equal to the maximum across
+* The generation of the histograms or encoding for each region can be obtained by sum pooling, in which case the encodings of the descriptors in a given region are combined additively, or max pooling, in which case each bin in the encoding is assigned a value equal to the maximum across